Skip to main content

 Definition

-The e-Commerce sales cycle is similar – the customer shops in an electronic store, fills his/her electronic shopping cart, and proceeds to checkout by clicking a button.
-At checkout, the customer offers a credit card to purchase the goods.
-The e-Commerce application reads the credit card number (and other applicable information), requests an approval from a credit card processor, and either completes the sale if an approval is granted or denies the sale for a non-approved card.
-Delivery of the goods can be via mailing, customer pickup, or internet for electronic media.
+In simplest terms, online shopping consists of adding items to a virtual shopping cart and checking out with a credit or debit card.
+The e-commerce application reads the credit card number (and other applicable information), requests an approval from a credit card processor, and either completes the sale (if an approval is granted) or denies the sale (for a non-approved card.)
+Delivery of the goods can be accomplished via mailing, customer pickup, or the internet for electronic media.

 Accounting

-Accounting for sales in e-commerce is highly automated and contains an audit trail allowing the department or college to review activity occurring within the application.
-Having this automation removes some cash/cash equivalent internal control requirements regarding sales since activity handled via e-Commerce are transmitted to your account without leaving the accounting system.
+Accounting for sales in e-commerce is highly automated and contains an audit trail, allowing the department or college to review activity occurring within the application.
+Having this automation removes some cash/cash equivalent internal control requirements that organizations typically have regarding sales.
+This is because activity handled via e-commerce is transmitted to your account without leaving the accounting system.

 Establishing the Electronic Storefront

-In a University setting, your business may include having available for purchase class note CDs, seats in a professional seminar, or any item specific to your department.
-Converting a physical location where application forms or actual goods reside to an electronic storefront involves managing the entire purchase cycle to automate processes and deliver your information to the computer screen.
-Doing this from scratch can be a time-consuming and expensive process.
+In a university setting, your business may include electronic notes, seats in a professional seminar, or any other item specific to your department available for purchase.
+However, converting a physical location where application forms or goods reside to an electronic storefront can be a time-consuming and expensive process—one which involves managing the entire purchase cycle to automate processes and deliver your information to the computer screen.

 TouchNet Marketplace - uPay vs uStore

-1. Must use SSL encryption for all transmissions involving personal data and includes name, address, credit card number, or any other personally identifiable data.
+- Must use SSL (Secure Sockets Layer) encryption for all transmissions involving personal data, including name, address, credit card number, or any other personally identifiable data.

-3. Internal control structure, and OSU policy and procedure reviews by the office of Financial Information Management prior to production and at least annually thereafter.
+- OSU policy and procedure reviews by Merchant Services are held prior to production and at least annually thereafter.

-Internal control structure, and OSU policy and procedure reviews by the office of Financial Information Management prior to production and at least annually thereafter.
+- OSU policy and procedure reviews by Merchant Services are held prior to production and at least annually thereafter.

 Obtaining a Web Credit Card Merchant Number

-A web credit card merchant number is exactly the same as a merchant number used in a traditional store with one exception: its issuance is tied to an electronic commerce indicator.
+A web credit card merchant number is identical to a merchant number used in a traditional store with one exception: its issuance is tied to an e-commerce indicator.
 This allows the merchant, processor, and credit card issuer to determine the type of purchase being made and will be discussed in further detail when reviewing card-not-present (CNP) rules and regulations.

-The department/college must obtain a merchant number from the Office of Financial Information Management.
+The department/college must obtain a merchant number from Merchant Services.
 The form is located on the forms page.
-After the merchant account request form is received, you will be contacted regarding your request within one week.
+After the merchant account request form is received, it can take up to two weeks for the merchant number to be created.